ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Pipelining only works with modules written in Python at this time because Ansible only knows that Python supports this mode of operation.
-Supporting pipelining means that whatever format the module payload takes before being sent over the wire must be executable by Python via stdin.
+Supporting pipelining means that whatever format the module payload takes before being sent over the wire must be executable by Python through stdin.

 .. _flow_args_over_stdin:

 Why pass args over stdin?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Passing arguments via stdin was chosen for the following reasons:
+Passing arguments through stdin was chosen for the following reasons:

 * When combined with :ref:`ANSIBLE_PIPELINING`, this keeps the module's arguments from temporarily being saved onto disk on the remote machine.
 This makes it